In the previous post, I talked about persisting domain events into the event store, projecting and reading them, all using MartenDb

 Ocelot - API Gateway

-All the routes are set in the ocelot.json
+The routes are defined in ocelot.json

 1